-We simulate Diff-Max as well as the backpressure in an idealized time slotted system.
-In particular, we consider triangle and diamond topologies shown in Figs. 4(a) and (b).
-In both topologies, there are two flows; $S_1 - R_1$ and $S_2 - R_2$, and all nodes are capable of forwarding packets to their neighbors.
-The simulation duration is 10000 slots, and each simulation is repeated for 10 seeds.
-Each slot is in the ON or OFF state according to the loss probability, which is i.i.d over slots.
+We simulate Diff-Max as well as the standard backpressure in an idealized time-slotted system.
+In particular, we consider triangle and diamond topologies shown in Fig. 5(a) and (b).
+In both topologies, there are two flows, $S_1 - R_1$ and $S_2 - R_2$, and all nodes are capable of forwarding packets to their neighbors.
+The simulation duration is 10 000 slots, and each simulation is repeated for 10 seeds.
+Each slot is in the ON or OFF state according to an i.i.d. random process with a given loss probability.
+The utility function in these simulations is log utility, i.e., $g_s(x_s(t)) = \log(x_s(t))$.

-Fig. 5 shows the throughput vs. the loss probability for the triangle topology.
-In Figs. 5(a) and (b), only the link A - C is lossy, while in Figs. 5(c) and (d), all links are lossy.
-As it is seen, the throughput of Diff-Max is equal to the backpressure.
-The same result is shown for the diamond topology in Fig. 6.
-These results show that Diff-Max achieves the same throughput as the backpressure.
+Fig. 6 shows the throughput and total utility (aggregated over per-flow utilities) versus the loss probability for the triangle topology when the link A - C is lossy.
+As can be seen, the throughput and the total utility of Diff-Max is equal to that of backpressure.
+Similar results are observed in Fig. 6 for the same setup when all links are lossy.
+Note that the total utilities in Figs. 6 and 7 are negative as we employ log utility in these simulations.
+As can be seen, the throughput and utility of Diff-Max is equal to that of backpressure.
+The same results are shown for the diamond topology in Figs. 8 and 9.
+These results show that Diff-Max achieves the same throughput and utility as backpressure.